 BIB 110 - Exposition of Mark: This course will allow the student to learn and apply the principles of inductive study.
 Through step-by-step analysis of the book of Mark, the student will learn the procedures for analyzing paragraphs, discerning meaning, discovering author’s purposes, and relating paragraph to paragraph and chapter to chapter.
 This inductive study process can be applied to every book of the Bible and even to secular literature.
-(4 Credits)

 Meets Mondays, Tuesdays, Wednesdays, and Fridays, 8:00-8:50AM.
 (4 Credits)

 HST 110 - Archaeology & Geography of Bible Lands - Old Testament: This course covers the Old Testament era, acquainting the student with archaeological discoveries and the culture surrounding major Bible events.
 Special attention will be given to recent discoveries, so that the students will be able to better understand the motivations and purposes of the Biblical characters.

 Block Course: Meets August 28th & 30th and September 3rd & 4th, 8:00am-5:00pm.
 (3 Credits)

 MIN 110 - Disciple-Centered Leadership: This course builds a theoretical framework which suggests that leading others in the process of spiritual formation and leadership development requires a disciple-centered orientation as opposed to a leader centered approach.
 The implications of this approach will be considered with reference to a variety of ministries including preaching, teaching, counseling, worship, outreach, etc.